Tractable Post-Selection Maximum Likelihood Inference for the Lasso: Inference for Selected Normal Means

 where $l_1,\dots,l_p,u_1,\dots,u_p \in [-\infty, \infty]$ are predetermined constants with $l_1 < u_1,\dots,l_p < u_p$.
 We then perform inference for the coordinates $\mu_j$ with $j \in M$ (or possibly inference for a function of these coordinates).

 This seemingly simple problem has garnered much attention.
-For the univariate case of $p=1$, \citet{weinstein2013selection} propose a method for constructing valid confidence intervals, and \citet{benjamini2014selective} compute the post-selection MLE for $\mu$.
-For $p\gg1$, \citet{lee2013exact} develop a recipe for constructing valid confidence intervals for the selected means or linear functions thereof. \citet{reid2014post} discuss ML estimation when $\Sigma = \sigma^{2} I$.
-To our knowledge, the method we propose below is the first to address the computation of the conditional MLE when $p\gg1$ and the covariance matrix $\Sigma$ is of general structure.
+For the univariate case of $p=1$, \citet{Weinstein13} propose a method for constructing valid confidence intervals, and \citet{benjamini2014selective} compute the post-selection MLE for $\mu$.
+For $p\gg1$, \citet{Lee16} develop a recipe for constructing valid confidence intervals for the selected means or linear functions thereof. \citet{reid2014post} discuss ML estimation when $\bSigma = \sigma^{2} \bI$.
+To the best of our knowledge, the method we propose below is the first to address the computation of the conditional MLE when $p\gg1$ and the covariance matrix $\bSigma$ is of general structure.

 Conditionally on selection, the distribution of $y$ is truncated multivariate normal, as the $j$th coordinate of $y$ is constrained to lie in the interval $(l_j,u_j)$ if $j\notin M$ or in its complement if $j\in M$.
-The conditional post-selection likelihood can be written as

-where $\varphi$ is the multivariate normal density.
 In Section \ref{sub:truncnormsamp} we describe the Gibbs sampler we use to sample from a truncated multivariate normal distribution, in Section \ref{sub:SGA} we describe how such samples can be used to compute the post-selection estimator and in Section \ref{sub:normCI} we propose a method for constructing confidence intervals based on the conditional MLE and samples obtained from the truncated normal distribution.